GravityPDF/gravity-pdf-documentation/docs/v6/templates/tritan.md

 ## Recommended Font

 *Tritan* comes bundled with both *Fira Sans Regular* and *Fira Sans Light* which are both open source fonts (SIL Open Font License 1.1). *Fira Sans* is a highly legible sans serif font that works great at 10pt with *Tritan*.
-Set the PDF font in the [Appearance tab](../users/setup-pdf.md#appearance-tab).
+Set the PDF font in the [Appearancesection](../users/setup-pdf.md#appearance-tab).

 ## Viewing PDF

 Once you've saved your new PDF, you can [view it from the Gravity Forms Entries List page](../users/viewing-pdfs.md).
-Just remember to fill out and submit your form if the entry list is empty.